 While male fertility is relatively straightforward, female fertility is governed by complex systems.
-The hormonal levels of a fertile woman change by the day and even by the hour.
+The hormone levels of a fertile woman change by the day and even by the hour.
 Although we know a great deal about how monthly cycles affect female fertility, new research suggests that daily cycles, also known as the circadian rhythm, may also play a role.

 The Cycles of Female Fertility